beef, mushroom & red wine pie

-I was going so well for a moment there, wasn’t I?
-Bright and happy.
+I was bright and happy.
 Perky, even.

 And then, with no explanation at all, I crashed.
 Spent three days incapacitated.
 In bed and facing a wall of exhaustion and anxiety coupled with a rather perplexing case of being totally unable to stand upright for more than a couple of minutes without falling over.

 It was bizarre I tell you.
 More so because, after doing as many tests as a lab rodent, nothing was wrong with me.

 So I treated myself the only way I knew how.
 And that way involved sleep, sun and a sneaky drink or two.
 (The last one doesn’t usually come recommended by medical professionals, but I’m no doctor and I was sick of being involuntarily incapacitated.
 Voluntary semi-incapacitation seemed a far better option).

 So sneaky, in fact, that this pie I baked in the course of my recovery got a little look in too.

 Let me tell you something about pies and I. We’re tight.
 Not super tight, but close enough.

 Let’s just say if pie was a person, it’d be sitting just outside my inner circle of friends.
 You know who I’m talking about.
 The type that would be on your (metaphorical) wedding guest list without a word being said, but not necessarily the type you’d go on a three week overseas holiday with.
 Because (stick with me here) even though you lovelovelove its company and that wonderful warm fuzzy feeling it gives you when its around, it has the propensity to turn into a time eating, inconsiderate, chronic over-stayer if left to its own devices.